indexmod/archive/urban-a-liana-2015.md

 published: true
 ---

 (2015, Bangkok) is an installation by Andrei Dei set on the rooftop in the Hossein Farmani's <span id="a1">[\[1\]](#f1)</span> "Rooftop Gallery" on Sukhumvit Street in Bangkok in 2015.
-Wires and pipes of city communications at "Urban-a-Liana" are presented by the artist as living self-organizing forms.
+Wires and pipes of city communications at Urban-a-Liana are presented as living self-organizing forms.

 ![](/encyclopedia/images/urban-a-liana-2015.jpg)

-**1. View to Bangkok; 2.
-Connection of pipes; 3.
-A rooftop of the "Rooftop Gallery" on Sukhumvit Street; 4.
+**1. View to Bangkok from skyscraper's rooftop; 2.
+A scaffolding-like connections of pipes seen at a small architectural forms; 3.
+On the rooftop of the "Rooftop Gallery" on Sukhumvit Street; 4.
 View to Urban-a-Liana from Sukhumvit Street; 5.
 Urban comunications on the streets; 6.
 Making of the Urban-a-Liana: pipes are ready to connect; 7.
 A high-voltage lianas of Bangkok; 8.
 Autor of the Urban-a-Liana Andrei Dei is studying the metal jungles; 9.
 View through Urban-a-Liana to the "One One Hotel"**

 *Photo: [Andrei Dei](deinichenko-andrei) / [Eta (fellowship)](eta-fellowship)*